Probing the earliest phases in the formation of massive galaxies with simulated HST+JWST imaging data from Illustris: SUMMARY AND CONCLUSIONS

-(ii) We build the median SFH of our $1<z<4$ sample from the 2D-SPS-derived individual galaxy SFHs to infer the mass-fraction formation times of the sample as a whole.
-Thus, local M$_{\ast} > 10^{11}$ M$_{\odot}$ galaxies would have assembled 5\% of their stellar mass present at $z \sim 1$ by $z=4.5$, 10\% of their mass by $z=3.7$, and 25\% by $z=2.67$, or equivalently, when the age of the Universe was 1.38, 1.72, and 2.50 Gyr, respectively.
-These ages agree with their ground-truth values derived from the typical SFH built from the simulated particles of galaxies in the sample, with differences of 0.009, 0.002, and 0.02 dex for $t_{5}$, $t_{10}$, and $t_{25}$, respectively.
-Nevertheless, our method fails to reproduce the shape of this SFH for at $z \lesssim 1$, mainly because of the fewer number of galaxies used to compute the typical SFH at this redshift range.
+(ii) We build the median SFH of our main \mbox{$1<z<4$} sample of precursors from the 2D-SPS-derived individual galaxy SFHs to infer the mass-fraction formation times of the sample as a whole.
+Thus, local \mbox{M$_{\ast} > 10^{11}$\,M$_{\odot}$} galaxies would have assembled 5\% of their stellar mass present at $z \sim 1$ by $z=4.5$, 10\% of their mass by $z=3.7$, and 25\% by $z=2.67$, or equivalently, when the age of the Universe was 1.38, 1.72, and 2.50 Gyr, respectively.
+These ages agree with their ground-truth values derived from the typical SFH built from the simulated particles of galaxies in the sample, with relative differences of -2.1\%, -0.5\%, and +4.5\% for $t_{5}$, $t_{10}$, and $t_{25}$, respectively.
+Nevertheless, our method fails to reproduce the shape of this SFH for at $z \lesssim 1$, mainly because of the second star formation peaks in the 2D-SPS-derived galaxy SFHs (caused by the second burst assumed in the functional form of the SFHs) which accumulate at this redshift range.

-(iii) We compare the formation times derived from the 2D-SPS analysis with the values obtained from the ground-truth median SFH at $z<1$ of local M$_{\ast}>10^{11}$ M$_{\odot}$ galaxies and of the descendants of the high-redshift sample.
+(iii) We compare the formation times derived from the 2D-SPS analysis for this main sample of precursors with the values obtained from the ground-truth median SFH at $z<1$ of local M$_{\ast}>10^{11}$\,M$_{\odot}$ galaxies and of the descendants of this high-redshift sample.
 The mass-fraction formation epochs from the 2D-SPS are systematically earlier than those inferred from the descendants of this sample.
 Besides, the latter are higher than the ones inferred from the whole population of M$_{\ast}>10^{11}$ M$_{\odot}$ galaxies.
-In both cases, these shifts in the formation redshifts, of $\sim 200 - 400$ Myr, are due to the progenitor bias.
-This bias arises as a consequence of the mass-cutoff imposed on the high-redshift progenitor sample, aimed at reproducing the selection suffered in actual HST+JWST survey observations, and which makes this sample to contain only the most massive (and, thus, older) progenitors of local M$_{\ast} > 10^{11}$ M$_{\odot}$ galaxies.
+In both cases, these shifts in the formation redshifts, of $\sim$200-400$\,$Myr, are due to the progenitor bias.
+This bias arises as a consequence of the mass cut-off imposed on the high-redshift progenitor sample, aimed at reproducing the selection suffered in actual HST+JWST survey observations, and which makes this sample to contain only the most massive (and, thus, older) progenitors of local M$_{\ast} > 10^{11}$ M$_{\odot}$ galaxies.
 Given the way our progenitor sample has been selected, their descendants at $z=0$ also present a median stellar mass that is slightly higher than the whole population of local M$_{\ast} > 10^{11}$ M$_{\odot}$ galaxies, which leads to mass-fraction formation times closer to the Big Bang.